Pumalín Douglas Tompkins National Park: El Amarillo

 El Amarillo, the gateway town located at the park's southern entrance, was the site of a sweeping "beautification" campaign launched by the Tompkinses in 2007.
 Beauty was integral to the work of Doug Tompkins.
 He believed that a facelift to the town would instill pride in the local community and that pride would ripple and extend nationally.
 A nearby volcano eruption in 2008 decimated much of the town.
 Tompkins Conservation took on a special project of renovating the area.
 Among the renovations and new beautiful construction were four farms, a tourism building, two churches, the Puma Verde Market, a community center, two supermarkets, and over two dozen houses, all designed to suit the historic architecture of the area.

-Visiting Pumalín
+Tourism

 One of the biggest ecotourist attractions of south Chile, Pumalín is accessible by car or boat.
 Caleta Gonzalo, at the center of the Park, in the Reñihué Fjord, houses the park's main tourist infrastructure, including a restaurant, visitor center, cabañas (cabins), and a campground.
 Ferries run from the village of Hornopirén to Caleta Gonzalo during the summer months.

 After the 2008 eruption of the Chaitén Volcano, the park was temporarily closed to visitors; it reopened to visitors in December 2010.